Abramdy/CoinMarketCap-Java-API-Wrapper/README.md

 ]
 ```

-For a full tutorial on what you can do with this library, visit the wiki.
+And there we go!
+To see more, visit the